Closed till further Notice

 Each year, YMCAs across Canada recognize acts of peace and exceptional work being done locally and globally to build more peaceful communities.

 In 2019, local peacemakers received recognition and a Peace Medal at a special ceremony.
 (See below for bios on the receipients.)
 Peacemakers are selected through a nomination process.
-Stay tuned for nomination forms for the 2020 Peace Medals!
+Nominations are now open for this year's Peace Medallions!

 Emily Tozer, 21, of Riverview is a shining star of peace in our community.

 In 2017 and 2018, Emily volunteered at Cheer Olympia as an assistant coach with the younger team, called Zeta, working with four-to-five year old girls who were just starting with cheer.
 She helped the girls learn basic skills and build their self-confidence.